 As a website owner, the one thing you don’t want is for your website to be hacked.
 You don’t want to see valuable information end up in the wrong hands, or end up locked out of your own site.
 Yet mastering the wide variety of hacking attempts out there can feel overwhelming.

-Here’s our step-by-step guide to protecting your site from hackers through the use of WordPress best practices, security plugins, and complementary services such as Cloudbric.
+Here’s our step-by-step guide to protecting your site from hackers through the use of WordPress best practices, security plugins, and complimentary services such as Cloudbric.

 Step 1: Secure your admin login

 Hackers often try to gain access to your WordPress site via the admin login panel.
 Why?
 Because website owners don’t always choose strong passwords.
 Hackers use automated tools to “brute force your website”, which is to say that they can try limitless combinations in order to guess your password.

 The more complex your password, the harder it will be for them to crack it, so it’s a good idea to use a password that is made up of letters, numbers and symbols (like !@#) with a minimum of 12 to 20 characters.
 Tools such as LastPass have a password generation feature that creates a secure password and saves it for you so you won’t have to remember it.

 Another step in securing your admin login is to use a unique administrator username.
 The default WordPress username is usually admin.
 Hackers know this and so can focus their efforts on cracking the password only.
 Changing the username requires them to guess this as well.

 It’s best to set your custom username when you install WordPress, but if you have already installed it, here are steps to follow to change your username.

 Step 2: Keep your website up-to-date at all times